 We would like to thank all the Spruce Assembly Project, in particular Prof. Lars Arvestad, Björn Nystedt and Nathaniel Street for their constant feedback and advice.
-We also wish to thank Vadim Sapiro of OpGen, LLC., Mike Schatz of Cold Spring Harbor Lab, Mihai Pop of of Johns
+We also wish to thank Mike Schatz of CSHL, Mihai Pop for many useful comments on an earlier draft of the paper.
+Moreover, FV would like to thank Knut and Alice Wallenberg Foundation for their support.
+The research reported in this paper was partially supported by an NSF CDI grant.